This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Marry Me Shrimp Pasta

 This is my love letter to anyone who believes pasta is the shortest route to the heart.
-Plump prawns nestle into linguine drenched in that same sun-dried tomato cream sauce, turning a simple pot of pasta into something restaurant-worthy.
-Dramatic, romantic, and light enough that you won't be in a food coma by dessert.
+Plump shrimp nestled into linguine in that same sun-dried tomato cream sauce, turning a simple pot of pasta into something restaurant-worthy.
+It's dramatic, romantic, and light enough that you won't be in a food coma by dessert.

 View Recipe